openboxes/openboxes/docs/developer-guide/getting-started.md

 #google.analytics.webPropertyID = <Google Analytics Key>
 ```

-NOTE: If you are running in development mode with a copy of an existing production database, you will need to
+**NOTE:** If you are running in development mode with a copy of an existing database, you may want to
-instruct the application to not setup test fixtures automatically by uncommenting the above property:
+instruct the application to bypass the test data fixtures automatically.
+You can achieve this by commenting
+out the `openboxes.fixtures.enabled` property.
+Unfortunately,
+the .properties files DO NOT deal well with boolean values so commenting out is the only way to set this property.
+If you want a more elegant approach, you can add all boolean properties to `openboxes-config.groovy`.
 ```
-openboxes.fixtures.enabled=false
+#openboxes.fixtures.enabled=true
 ```

 ### 6. Grails Upgrade or Grails Compile